-The Ribbon is Microsoft's new user-interface gadget for not just PowerPoint 2007, but also Word 2007, Excel 2007, and Access 2007.
-The Ribbon replaces the menus and toolbars found in earlier versions of these programs.
+The Ribbon is Microsoft's new user-interface gadget for not just PowerPoint 2010, but also Word 2010, Excel 2010, and Access 2010.
+The Ribbon replaces the menus and toolbars found in versions prior to 2007.

 Across the top of the Ribbon is a series of tabs.
 You can click one of these tabs to reveal a set of controls specific to that tab.
 For example, the Ribbon in Figure 1-1 (earlier in the chapter) shows the Home tab.
 Figure 1-2 shows the Ribbon with the Insert tab selected.